Win-Win Kernelization for Degree Sequence Completion Problems: Introduction

 \paragraph{Previous Work} There are basically two fundamental starting points for our work.
-First, there is our previous theoretical work on degree anonymization\footnote{For a given integer~$k$, the task here is to add as few edges as possible to a graph such that the resulting graph is \emph{$k$-anonymous}, that is, there is no vertex degree in the graph which occurs at least one but less than $k$~times.} in social networks~\cite{HNNS13} motivated and strongly inspired by a preceding heuristic approach due to~\citet{CLT10}.
-Indeed, our previous work for degree anonymization very recently inspired empirical work with encouraging experimental results~\cite{HHN14}.
-A fundamental contribution of this work now is to systematically reveal what the problem-specific parts (tailored towards degree anonymization) and what the ``general'' parts of that approach are.
-In this way, we develop this approach into a general method of wider applicability for a large number of graph completion problems based on degree properties.
-The second fundamental starting point is Mathieson and Szeider's work~\cite{MS12} on \DCE[$S$].
-They showed several parameterized preprocessing (also known as kernelization) results and left open whether it is possible to reduce \DCE[e$^+$] in polynomial time to a problem kernel of size polynomial in~$r$---we will affirmatively answer this question.
+First, there is our previous theoretical work on degree anonymization\footnote{For a given integer~$k$, the task here is to add as few edges as possible to a graph such that the resulting graph is \emph{$k$-anonymous}, that is, there is no vertex degree in the graph which occurs at least one but less than $k$~times.} in social networks~\cite{HNNS15} motivated and strongly inspired by a preceding heuristic approach due to~\citet{LT08} (also see \citet{CLT10} for an extended version).
+Indeed, our previous work for degree anonymization inspired empirical work with encouraging experimental results~\cite{HHN14}.
+A fundamental contribution of this work now is to systematically reveal what the problem-specific parts (tailored towards degree anonymization) and what the ``more general'' parts of that approach are.
+In this way, we develop this approach into a general method of wider applicability for a number of graph completion problems based on degree properties.
+The second fundamental starting point is Mathieson and Szeider's work~\cite{MS12} on (weighted) \DCE[$S$].
+They showed several exponential-size problem kernels for the operations vertex deletion and edge deletion.
+For the case that the degree list of each vertex contains only one number, they even obtain a polynomial-size problem kernel.
+They left open, however, whether it is possible to reduce \DCE[e$^+$] in polynomial time to a problem kernel of size polynomial in~$r$---we will affirmatively answer this question.
 Indeed, while Mathieson and Szeider provided several fixed-parameter tractability results with respect to the combined parameter $k$ and~$r$, they partially left open whether similar results can be achieved using the stronger parameterization\footnote{Fixed-parameter tractability with respect to the parameter~$r$ (trivially) implies fixed-parameter tractability with respect to the combined parameter~$(k,r)$, but the reverse clearly does not hold in general; see \citet{KN12} for a broader discussion in this direction.} with the single parameter~$r$.
-Very recently, \citet{Gol13} described a number of kernelization results for closely related graph editing problems; his methods, however, significantly differ from ours.
+Recently, \citet{Gol14} described kernelization and fixed-parameter results for closely related graph editing problems where vertex and edge deletions and edge insertions are allowed, the degree list of each vertex contains exactly one number, and the resulting graph has to be connected.